StanfordVL/behavior/docs/agents.md

 - Base: 6 DoF pose (position, orientation)
 - Head: 6 DoF pose (position, orientation) - relative to the current torso frame
 - Left and right hands: 6 DoF pose each - relative to the current torso frame
-- Left and right grippers: 1 DoF to close/open each gripper by moving simultaneously the 5 fingers
+- Left and right grippers: 1 DoF of close/open (aperture) of each gripper that correspond to the synchronized actuation of the 5 fingers

 Reference frames for the robot state in the BehaviorRobot:
 ![brobotframes.png](images/brobotframes.png)